fengyuli-dev/lost-and-found/README.md

 ## Demo Video
 [Click me](https://youtu.be/kLAUou9YVCY) to watch a short demo on YouTube!
 [Click me](https://www.youtube.com/watch?v=2kXP2uc3fw8) for a clearer version of this video!
-## Frontend:
-For frontend files, please refer to the master branch instead.
 ## The Database
 This project contains a SQL database with three tables: user, lost, and found.
 Table "user" has one-to-many relationships with "lost" and "found".
 ## API Documentation